Lightly sweetened classic vanilla cupcakes perfect for toddlers. This recipe was updated with additional information March 2019.

 - Mash 1/2 cup raspberries in a small bowl with a fork.
 Spoon into a fine mesh colander and press and scrape through the wire to release the juices into a small bowl.
 Discard the seeds.
 You should have about 1/4 cup smooth raspberry puree.
 Set aside.

-- Beat 8 ounces softened cream cheese, 1/4 cup sour cream, and 2 tablespoons honey or maple syrup with an electric mixer in a medium bowl until light and fluffy.
+- Beat 8 ounces softened cream cheese, 1/4 cup sour cream (or plain Greek yogurt), and 2 tablespoons honey or maple syrup with an electric mixer in a medium bowl until light and fluffy.
 Add additional sweetener if necessary.

 - Beat in raspberry puree.